gravity981/3d_model_generator/README.md

 This will mount the current working directory (`$PWD`) to the docker container to make it work with input/output files from there.
 In this example the generated model file is saved to your current working directory under `output/example_token`.

-To customize a model, have a look at [example_token.json](config/example_token.json).
-This file contains parameters which can be customized for the token model.
+The `example_token.json` file contains parameters which can be customized for the token model.
 Create your own copy of this file and pass it with the `-c` argument to the generator.
 Make sure it is located in the directory which is mounted to the docker container.
 > :information_source: Customizable parameters are specific to the selected model.

-The options `--thumbnails` causes the generator to output an additionl picture (.png) of the model.
+The option `--thumbnails` causes the generator to output an additionl picture (.png) of the model.

 ## Arguments